 |Multivariate testing (MVT)||Testing that runs multiple variations of specific elements.
 The experiment is defined by selecting the elements and their variations, and the testing platform automatically generates the possible testing combinations.
 For example, 3x2 MVT means changing 3 elements with 2 variations per element.
 If a full factorial test is running, this will result in 3^2 (i.e., 9) variations.|

-See the definition for regret minimization below for a solution to the multi-armed bandit problem.
+See the definition of regret minimization below for a solution to the multi-armed bandit problem.

 |Multi-page funnel testing||Testing that includes different changes across multiple pages to measure the difference in visitor behavior across a funnel (such as product > cart > checkout) or across a whole site.
 In multi-page funnel testing, when a visitor sees a variation on one page, that visitor will continue to see the variation across all other pages in the experiment.|